zxkathy/STAT547M_Zhao_Xin_HW/HW8/README.md

 - #### Functional features

-    * I am familiar with terminal commands, so push/pull part seems easy to me.

 	+ Show the number of results found whenever the filters change;

-+Use the DT package to turn the current results table into an interactive table;
+	+ Use the DT package to turn the current results table into an interactive table;

-+Experiment with packages that add extra features to Shiny, such as `shinyjs`, `leaflet`, `shinydashboard`, `ggvis`;
+	+ Experiment with packages that add extra features to Shiny, such as `shinyjs`, `leaflet`, `shinydashboard`, `ggvis`;

-+Allow the user to download the results table as a `.csv` file;
+	+ Allow the user to download the results table as a `.csv` file;

-+Allow the user to search for multiple continents simultaneously;
+	+ Allow the user to search for multiple continents simultaneously;

-+Provide a way for the user to show results from `all` continents.
+	+ Provide a way for the user to show results from `all` continents.

-+... and much more!
+	+ ... and much more!

--#### Beaty features
+- #### Beaty features

-+Place the plot and the table in separate tabs;
+	+ Place the plot and the table in separate tabs;

-+Add an image of the UI.
+	+ Add an image of the UI.

-+... and much more!
+	+ ... and much more!